 If you’re worried about being able to take amazing photos that fit your new aesthetic, let me help you out.
 We’re not all photographers and brand designers - we can’t all create amazing content to post all the time.
 This is where Haute Chocolate steps in.

-Haute Chocolate is my go-to stock photo library.
+Haute Stock is my go-to stock photo library.
 Every month they release a new drool-worthy collection of photos that are guaranteed to have your Instagram followers stalking your feed for more.
-I take my own Instagram photos here and there, especially now that I have my own softbox lighting kit, but I love being able to post a beautiful image from Haute Chocolate when I’m short of something to post.
+I take my own Instagram photos here and there, especially now that I have my own softbox lighting kit, but I love being able to post a beautiful image from Haute Stock when I’m short of something to post.

 They also release a set of Instagram quotes each month that I use regularly in my feed (see one of my favourite ones in action here)!